PolMine/RcppCWB/cran-comments.md

 ## Downstream dependencies

-I have also checked downstream dependencies using devtools::revdep().
-I did not see WARNINGs, or NOTEs, but one ERROR, caused by the package 'polmineR' which I maintain myself.
-Accidentaly, there is a call to RStudio's `View()` when checking the package in interactive mode using 'devtools::revdep()'.
-This is an polmineR issue which I can fix as soon as RcppCWB v0.2.6 is on CRAN.
+I have also checked downstream dependencies using revdepcheck::revdep_check().
+I did not see WARNINGs, or NOTEs, or ERRORs.